qmk/qmk_firmware/keyboards/unison/keymaps/music/readme.md

-# Demonstration keymap for Unison music style
+# Demonstration keymap for Unison Music style

 Sequencer and MIDI enebled.
 See how it works.